Prestigious fellowships Overview

 You can also visit U.C.
 Berkeley's Scholarship Connection and searchable scholarship database.

-There are a variety of prestige scholarships: some require applicants to be nominated by their university through an internal selection process; but for others, students apply directly to the scholarship program.
-The table below lists the major scholarships and indicates which require institutional nomination.
-Click the link for further information, including a link to the scholarship's homepage, where complete information and application materials can be found.
+There are a variety of prestigious fellowships: some require applicants to be nominated by their university through an internal selection process; but for others, students apply directly to the fellowship program.
+The table below lists the major fellowships and indicates which require institutional nomination.
+Click the link for further information, including a link to the fellowship's homepage, where complete information and application materials can be found.

 |Frost||Seniors||Funds one year of graduate study at Oxford University in a STEM program||No||N/A||Currently on hold to see if this opportunity will be continued.|

 |Ford Foundation Pre-doctoral||Minority Seniors||Doctoral Study||No||N/A||December 13|